shaefner-usgs/easy-web-forms/README.md

 ## Validation

 Both client- and server-side validation are performed automatically, based on standard [HTML5 attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/text#Additional_attributes) that you set when creating [form controls](#form-controls).
-Those attributes are:
+The attributes that trigger validation are:

 * **maxwidth** (some `<input`> types, `<textarea>`)
 * **minwidth** (some `<input`> types, `<textarea>`)